ryan-a-davis365/Quiz-Time/README.md

 ### Correct/Incorrect Indication

-When the user selects an answer they are presented with either a green background or a red background on the answer they picked to indicate if they were correct or incorrect.
+When the user selects an answer they are presented with either a green or red background on the answer they picked to indicate if they were correct or incorrect.

 ![Correct Indication](assets/images/correct-indication.png)
 ![Incorrect Indication](assets/images/incorrect-indication.png)